 Our business is based upon service quality, flexibility and speed.
 We work with you to deliver the results you need, when you need them.

-Whilst all of our surveys conform to PAS 128 guidance, utility mapping is not a ‘one size fits all’ service… What one client might demand another may see as unnecessary.
-Every project, therefore, is different with site-specific requirements, deliverables and environmental considerations varying considerably between one job and the next.
+Whilst all of our surveys conform to PAS 128 guidance, utility mapping is not a ‘one size fits all’ service… So, what one client might demand another may see as unnecessary.
+Therefore, every project is different and site-specific requirements, deliverables and environmental considerations varying considerably between one job and the next.

 This is a complex science that should not be procured without first consulting a true, seasoned professional.
 So, we pride ourselves on providing up-front advice to all clients, present and future to ensure that they get precisely the information their project demands.

 Site mark-up surveys

 As a matter of course all surveys should be marked out on the ground prior to any drawings being produced.
 Indeed, a simple site mark-up is all that many clients require, especially for smaller jobs where excavation is imminent or where time is of the essence.

 The first stage of the operation is to source all available buried services information from the known asset owners.
-In exceptional cases it may be possible to carry out a survey without them but best practice dictates that these plans form the backbone of any responsible utilities surveyor’s arsenal.
+In exceptional cases it may be possible to carry out a survey without them.
+But as best practice dictates these plans form the backbone of any responsible utilities surveyor’s arsenal.